-Keith also established a new glass studio and gallery called "Burning Issues" which is located on the waterfront in Whangarei in a new shopping and visitor complex.
-Several glass artists use these facilities to blow their glass.
-Below are some examples of Keith's recent work.
+Keith also established a new glass studio and gallery called "Burning Issues" located on the waterfront in Whangarei in a new shopping and visitor complex.
+Several glass artists used these facilities to blow their glass.
+Below are some examples of Keith's later work.

 Above: Perfume bottles by Keith Mahy

-Sadly the Northland Polytechnic decided to close down its glass-making facilities (to save costs) but Keith is well-established in Whangarei with the "Burning Issues" studio (pictured below) and he looks well-pleased with himself.
-Along with other New Zealand glass artists in 1999, Keith is helped to train glass-workers for a glass studio in the Pacific island country of Raratonga.
+Sadly the Northland Polytechnic decided to close down its glass-making facilities (to save costs) but Keith was well-established in Whangarei with the "Burning Issues" studio (pictured below) and he looked well-pleased with himself.
+Along with other New Zealand glass artists in 1999, Keith helped to train glass-workers for a glass studio in the Pacific island country of Raratonga.

 Above: Recent vase with silver treatment to top by Keith Mahy